 I don’t like describing myself, so this will be as to the point as possible.
-I am 6′ (188cm), and 290lb (132kg).
-This puts me in the category of obese which is something I would have to deal with.
+I am 6′ (188cm), and overweight (working on it).
 I will go into why later in this page.
 Going from top to bottom will describe all of my physical attributes – both good and bad.
 If there is something in particular you would like to know that is not on this page, consider asking me.

 At top is my head.
 I have brown hair, but I been balding, and had a receding hair line.
 With that in mind, I have chosen to shave my head completely every Sunday, Tuesday, and Thursday evening.
 I will typically shave at 7PM, and it takes about 20 minutes to shave my head and face.
 Because cartridge razors are expensive, I have switched to double edge razors.
 My razor is the Leaf Shave which uses 3 half-double edge blades.
 My Leaf Twig uses just one half-double edge blade.
 I replace all of my razors in the Leaf Shave after three shaves, and the Twig once a month.
 With that being said, I spend less than $1.00 per month as opposed to $20/month from a cartridge razor.
 I also have a problem with my ear(s) draining.
 When this happens, I will place a piece of cotton in the ear, and use over the ear headphones when I go out.
 Next are my eyes.
 I have brown eyes, but have to wear corrective lenses glasses, and I have glaucoma.
 The glasses are no-line bifocals which allows me to read far away and small text such as on the computer screen.
 To treat the glaucoma, I take eye drops which are an annoyance, but something I do nonetheless.